fl-prasad-alai/taskflow-prasad-alai/README.md

 ### Who Builds What
-Role	Backend (Go)	Frontend (React)	Docker + README Full Stack Engineer	✅ Required	✅ Required	✅ Required Backend Engineer	✅ Required	❌ Not required — include a Postman/Bruno collection or test suite instead	✅ Required Frontend Engineer	❌ Not required — build against the mock API spec in Appendix A	✅ Required	✅ Required
+Role	Backend (Go)	Frontend (React)	Docker + README Full Stack Engineer	✅ Required	✅ Required	✅ Required

 ### The Data Model
 Design your schema around these entities.
 You may add fields, but do not remove any required ones.